Loudspeaker Driver Parameters Archive

 What’s up with the Watts?business path choice

-Q: My amp is rated at 400W per channel, will a 600W driver break my amp by drawing too much power?
+Q: My amp is rated at 400W per channel.
+Will a 600W driver damage it by drawing too much power?

 Q: If I replace my 400W speakers with 450W speakers will they go louder?